Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-There are three types of central venous catheters: PICC, tunneled line, and port access.
+There are three types of central venous catheters: PICC (peripherally inserted central catheter), tunneled line (also called Central Line), and implantable port access.
 They can be left in place for weeks or months.
 The benefits of having a central catheter are that it:

 Allows blood to be drawn more easily

-May allow more than one drug to be given at a time
+May allow more than one medicine to be given at a time

 The risks include:

 Discuss these risks and benefits with your healthcare provider.

 No matter which type of IV access you have, call your healthcare provider right away if you have any of the following: